 From 20,000 regional standards GOST, available on the territory of the Republic of Moldova, Moldova really applied approximately 8,000 standards, and approximately only 2,000 standards are mandatory.
-The definition of technical regulation includes more types of normative documents, including mandatory standards.
 The amendments to the Law on Standardization and draft Law on TBT stipulated that from 1 January 2002 the application of national standards would become voluntary.
-The application of a national standard would remain mandatory only by reference to a technical regulation, adopted by a public authority in accordance with legitimate objectives, such as national security, preventing of misuse practices, protection of the health and life of physical persons, of the health and life of animals, plants protection, environment protection.
-Until 1 January 2002 authorities from the Republic of Moldova were obliged to approve and to make known the technical regulations, which comprise provisions from standards, if they consider it necessary to maintain the mandatory character of these provisions.
+The application of a national standard will remain mandatory only where a reference for a Technical Regulation is provided.
+An authorized public authority may adopt a technical regulation, only in accordance with legitimate objectives listed by TBT Agreement.
+Until 1 January 2002 authorities from the Republic of Moldova will develop and make known the technical regulations, which comprise provisions from mandatory standards.